- Perform reliable case review with less bias and greater efficiency

 - National Association for Healthcare Quality (NAHQ): Approved by the National Association for Healthcare Quality for 11.75 CPHQ CE credits.

 Peer Review Boot Camp is presented by Andrew J. Curtin, MD, MBA, and Mary Hoppa, MD, MBA.
-Visit our seminar faculty page for detailed bios on the faculty for this and other Greeley programs.
+Visit our event faculty page for detailed bios on the faculty for this and other Greeley programs.

 The registration fee is $1,845 per attendee and includes: